NjivaAndriamanga/resmobilys/README.md

 ### **Configuration Options**

-Decritption of all parameters:
+Description of all parameters:
 ```
---help                           [boolean, string] Show the help message for all top level parameters.
+--help                           [boolean, string] Show the help message for all top-level parameters.
 When a parameter is given to `--help`, the full help message of that parameter will be printed.
 --helpFull                       [boolean]         Show the help message for all non-hidden parameters.
 --showHidden                     [boolean]         Show all hidden parameters in the help message.
 This needs to be used in combination with `--help` or `--helpFull`.

 ##Required inputs
   --output_dir                   [string] Output directory for the pipeline [default: resmobilys_output]
-  --index_file                   [string] The absolute path of the index file that contains estimated chomosome length for each isolate.
+  --index_file                   [string] The absolute path of the index file that contains estimated chromosome length for each isolate.
 If set to null, it will be estimated automatically and long read assembly will be performed.

 ##Quality control assessment
   --trim_end_size                [integer] Number of bases to remove at each end of the read [default: 0]
   --quality_trim                 [integer] Parameter can be used to trim low-quality ends from reads. [default: 20]
-  --lineage_db                   [string]  Lineage database for busco.
+  --lineage_db                   [string]  Lineage database for BUSCO.
 See https://busco.ezlab.org/list_of_lineages.html for a list of available lineage databases. [default: bacteria_odb10]

 ##Hybracter parameters
   --read_min_length              [integer] Minimum read length [default: 1000]